meglecz/mkCOInr/doc/content/tutorial.rst

 In the above examples, we have started from the COInr database.
 However, you can chain the different comands.

-Bellow, I will show you how to create a database with the folling caracteristics:
+Bellow, I will show you how to create a database with the following characteristics:
-    - Eukaryote sequences
+    - Eukaryota sequences
     - Excluding insects
     - Enriched with custom sequences
     - Sequences assigned at least to genus level